takapi-s/staf/DEPLOYMENT.md

-# GeminiScope Deployment Guide
+# STAF Deployment Guide

-This document explains how to build and deploy the GeminiScope application for Windows.
+This document explains how to build and deploy the STAF application for Windows.

 ## Prerequisites